Chargeback RightsDoes it Feel Like Your Hands are Tied? Here are the 9 Rights Every Merchant Should Know.

 Learn more about chargeback fees

-If a cardholder gets cash back as part of a transaction, they may not file a chargeback for the cash-back portion.
-This means that a cardholder cannot file a chargeback for a cash withdrawal or an item they had already returned for cash.
+If a cardholder gets cash back as part of a transaction, they’re not allowed to file a chargeback for the cash-back portion.
+This also means a cardholder can’t file a chargeback for a cash withdrawal or an item they had already returned for cash.

-To illustrate this, let’s say a cardholder purchases an item from you and receives cash back with the transaction.
-They cannot then file a chargeback on that transaction and try to double their cash back.
+For example, let’s say a cardholder purchases a lamp from your store and receives $20 cash back with the transaction.
+They can file a chargeback on the purchase, but not on the $20.

 3. | The Right to Late Delivery Exemption

-If a purchased item arrives after the agreed-upon delivery date, but if the merchant has verifiably abused no shipping policies, the cardholder has to prove they attempted to return the item to the merchant before filing a chargeback.
+A purchased item arrives after the agreed-upon delivery date.
+If you can prove you didn’t abuse any shipping policies, then the cardholder has to prove they attempted to return the item before they can file a chargeback.

 4. | Attempt to Resolve Before Chargeback

-Going off that last point, many reason codes explicitly require the cardholder to contact the merchant and resolve the issue before filing a chargeback.
-Again, the issuer is obligated to verify this action.
+Going off that last point — a lot of reason codes explicitly require the cardholder to contact you and try to resolve the issue before filing a chargeback.
+Again, the issuer is obligated to enforce the mandate.

 5. | The Right to Reason Codes

-When a bank files a chargeback, they attach a numeric code called a chargeback reason code to the case.
-This is is a 2- to 4-digit alphanumeric code meant to identify the reason for the dispute.
+When a bank files a chargeback, they attach a chargeback reason code.
+This is a 2- to 4-digit alphanumeric code meant to identify the reason for the dispute.

 Reason codes can be deceptive.
-In friendly fraud cases, for example, the reason code is explicitly a cover for the cardholder’s actions.
-However, the reason code is still an important indicator of what the cardholder’s claim is, and how the merchant should respond.
-Thus, the merchant has a right to know the reason code attached to each chargeback, which can help them build a case for representment.
+In friendly fraud cases, for example, a false reason code may be used as a cover for the cardholder’s actions.
+Even so, the reason code points to the official reason for the dispute, which impacts how you should respond.
+That’s why you have the right to know the reason code attached to each chargeback.

 6. | The Right to 15 Days

-What if a cardholder sends merchandise back as part of a return, but the merchant never returns their money?
-The cardholder can file a chargeback; however, the issuer must wait 15 calendar days from when the return was made to process a chargeback.
+What if a cardholder sends merchandise back as part of a return, but you never return their money?
+The cardholder can file a chargeback, but the issuer must wait 15 calendar days from when the return was made to process the claim.

-This right is most relevant to partial chargebacks or returns that merchants haven’t fully processed.
-This gives merchants a chance to issue the complete refund before a chargeback is filed.
+This right is most relevant to partial chargebacks or returns that you haven’t fully processed.
+The rule gives you a chance to issue a complete refund before the chargeback is officially filed.
 It also helps reduce the risk of so-called “double refund” chargebacks.

-One important exception to this rule is any case in which waiting 15 days will exceed the chargeback filing deadline.
+One important exception to the 15-day rule is any case where waiting 15 days will exceed the chargeback filing deadline.
 If the chargeback filing deadline is less than 15 days away, the issuer may bypass this merchant chargeback right.

 7. | The Right of Product Returns

-The merchant has a right to have the merchandise in question returned to them in the event of a chargeback.
+You have a right to have the merchandise in question returned to them in the event of a chargeback.
+You can also send a demand letter and insist customers return the products received if the returned goods are not forthcoming.

-If the merchant has proof that the items in dispute were delivered to the merchant, and has transparently communicated that fact to the cardholder, then the merchant is entitled to fight back.
+If you have proof that the items in dispute were delivered to the buyer, and that you’ve transparently communicated that fact to the cardholder, then you’re entitled to fight back.

 8. | The Right to Representment